bodo-ai/Bodo/docs/source/programming_with_bodo/pandas.rst

   * only arguments ``io``, ``sheet_name``, ``header``, ``names``, ``comment``, ``dtype``, ``skiprows``, ``parse_dates`` are supported.
   * ``io`` should be a string and is required.
-  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``io`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time.
+  * Either ``names`` and ``dtype`` arguments should be provided to enable type inference, or ``io`` should be inferrable as a constant string.
+This is required so bodo can infer the types at compile time, see `compile time constants <https://docs.bodo.ai/latest/source/programming_with_bodo/require_constants.html>`
   * ``sheet_name``, ``header``, ``comment``, and ``skiprows`` should be constant if provided.
   * ``names`` and ``parse_dates`` should be constant lists if provided.
   * ``dtype`` should be a constant dictionary of strings and types if provided.